-The Golden Laced Wyandotte was first developed in Wisconsin 1880 by crossing the Silver Laced Wyandotte with a large black and red-patterned fowl known as the Winnebago.
-The Golden Laced Wyandotte got its name as a result of the string of black-friended, brownish-red feathers that it has covering its body.
+The Golden Laced Wyandotte was first developed in Wisconsin in 1880 by crossing the Silver Laced Wyandotte with a large black and red-patterned fowl known as the Winnebago.
+The Golden Laced Wyandotte got its name from the Wyandotte Nation, but they have no direct historical association with the tribe.
+They have black laced golden feathers that cover its body and black tail.
 Its plumage is very distinct, and due to its loosely-packed feathers and small comb, the Golden Laced Wyandotte is not susceptible to frostbite and can withstand very cold temperatures.
 This has made the Golden Laced Wyandotte a desirable bird for farmers in colder parts of the country.

 Golden Laced Wyandotte chickens are not known for being overly affectionate, but they are calm and even-tempered, allowing them to get along with other chicken breeds.
-They prefer to have plenty of space to roam, and will crow and cluck a lot throughout the course of a day, making this noisy breed better suited for a rural environment.
+They prefer to have plenty of space to roam.
+They will crow and cluck a lot throughout the day, making this noisy breed better suited for a rural environment.
 The hen is known for being broody and will enjoy setting on eggs and caring for the baby chicks.

 Live Chick Guarantee